lilyyangyn/GcoinProject/README.md

   $sh node2.sh

-    After running the above shell document, the node will run as daemon process in different port, so closing the terminal should not be the right way to stop the process.
+    After running the above shell documents, the node will run as daemon process in different ports, so closing the terminal should not be the right way to stop the process.
     To stop the process, run the following command:
     $ ps ax | grep geth
     $ kill <process id>